 A warranty is a great thing to have on any outdoor gear.
 Many big name companies provide you with some form of warranty but budget devices may not offer any buyer protection at all.
 Always opt for a device with a warranty if you have the option, usually, the price difference is minimal and the value can be huge!

 Besides, there is a lot of enjoyment in a trail camera and seeing what goes on outdoors when we aren’t around.
-I am sure we have all seen images of bears, cougar, and other animals that were completely unexpected.
 Every time you pull data from your camera it will be a little like Christmas with the excitement of the unknown lurking in that little package.
 Hopefully, yours will be more like the holidays of our youth and less like those we get now where socks are the main feature.